itay121/reversi_bot/README.md

 # reversi_bot

-This is an AI bot developed for a Reversi competition.
-The bot achieved **first place** with a record of **14 wins, 0 draws, and 0 losses**.
+This is an AI bot developed for a Reversi group competition.
+The bot won the first place with a record of **14 wins, 0 draws, and 0 losses**.

 ---